 Photo clockwise, starting upper left: Mr. Herman Huisman, Mr. Frans Lamers, Mrs. Magda Correal and Mrs. Angela Osorio.

 2016 again offers good opportunities for the Dutch private sector in waste and waste water management to gain a foothold in Colombia or to strengthen business relations.
 The calendar of events reads as follows:

-Check out the cleantech events to be (or not to be) held in the Netherlands in 2020:
+Check out the cleantech events to be held in the Netherlands in 2022:

 For more information on these events, check out the linked web sites or send an email to keesman<at>metasus.nl.

 On Wednesday October 6, 2021, Bert Keesman of MetaSus presented his paper on the "Maturity Matrix for Waste and Circular Economy applied in eight countries of Latin America" at the ISWA World Congress on Waste Management in Athens, Greece.
 The abstract is included below.